Free review on your application

-The Anthropology BSc at Brunel consistently ranks within the top quartile for student satisfaction for anthropology nationally.
+The bachelor in Anthropology (with Placement) (BSc) consistently ranks within the top quartile for student satisfaction for anthropology nationally.

 You will be taught by an internationally respected team of anthropologists who have conducted fieldwork in five continents on religion, witchcraft, disability, memory, nationalism, childhood and education, political violence, social hierarchies, race, ethnicity, and ecology.

 Like most social science subjects, anthropology is taught through a mixture of lectures and small discussion groups or seminars.
 For each module, you will usually attend one lecture and one seminar every week.

 Uniquely for a UK university, studying anthropology at Brunel will always mean applying what you have read to what you discover in real-life situations with the opportunity to conduct fieldwork experience anywhere in the world.